Working groups

 • This field is for validation purposes and should be left unchanged.

-Want to see a snapshot of what the Citizen Science Working group get up to?
+Want to see a snapshot of what the Citizen Science Working Group get up to?

 Take a look at this ‘making of’ video, produced during the ‘Hands-on Citizen Science’ workshop at the LIBER Winter Event 2022.